 (Verification will be required from the Armed Forces)

 Once your application has been assessed, verified and accepted, you will receive a registration letter which will include your login reference, your Keyways band, band effective date and details on how to use the Keyways system.

 Yes.
 Once a year, normally on the anniversary of your application you will be sent an online renewal reminder together with an email and/or letter.
 You must renew your application within 28 days.
-If you fail to renew your application within 28 days, your application will be cancelled.
+If you fail to renew your application within 28 days, your application will be closed.
 It is important to keep your application up to date with new telephone numbers, email addresses and correspondence address.
-These can be updated online by logging into your account and making an amendment to your housing application form.
+These can be updated online by logging into your account and making an amendment on your "My Account" page.

 Yes.
 If you no longer wish to be registered on Keyways for housing you can request closure via your online account.
-Alternatively you may contact the Housing Options Team at each council directly.
+Alternatively you may contact your local Housing Options Team directly.